dgroomes/arrow-playground/sort-and-search/README.md

   be to multiply into 100 parallel universes so we get closer to 300MB.
 We need to overshadow the normal Java memory usage which is very roughly 50MB??
 * [ ] Do something with a dictionary.
 Can I use a dictionary, keyed on the state codes?
+* [ ] Delete the city names from the example.
+It's a bit crowded.
+In my next subproject I'll add them back and model them in Apache Arrow's table abstractions.
+That's a better fit.
+* [ ] Remove most of the fancy type-based search algorithm code to a different project.
+I got carried away (and quite lost) while implementing these algorithms and I'm happy with the result.
+But this codebase is not appropriate to use Java language preview features.